KumarP123IT/Election-Voting-System/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute this project as per the terms of the license.

 ## Acknowledgments
 Inspired by real-world voting systems.